raacampbell/matlab_elastix/README.md

 ## What does it not do?

 At the moment MelastiX does not provide tools to:

-1. Implement mask options, thread, and priority arguments for Elastix.
+1. Handle the mask option, thread option, and priority arguments for the elastix binary.
 2. Analyse transform parameters.